 Jackie Robinson was an exceptionally talented baseball player.
-In fact, such was his talent that in 1947 he obliterated an unwritten policy within baseball that had, until that point, prevented players of African descent from joining teams in either the minor or major leagues.
+In fact, such was his talent that on Arpil 15th, 1947 he obliterated an unwritten policy within baseball that had, until that point, prevented players of African descent from joining teams in either the minor or major leagues.
 After his baseball career ended, Robsinson took an active role in the political world and fought, amongst other things, racial segregation.
 He sent the following powerful letter to President Eisenhower in 1958, in response to a speech in which the President called for patience from African Americans in their fight for civil rights.

 (For the curious: Jackie Robinson was Vice President of the Chock full o' Nuts company from 1957 onwards, hence the letterhead.)

 (This letter, along with 124 other fascinating pieces of correspondence, can be found in the bestselling book, Letters of Note.)